Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/dependency-injection-in-php.md

 $exampleSearchClass = ExampleSearchClass::getInstance();
 ```

-If you aren’t ready to fully implement the Factory Pattern, this is a good way of isolating the rest of your code form changes to the constructor and you could always change this static method to call the factory later.
+If you aren't ready to fully implement the Factory Pattern, this is a good way of isolating the rest of your code form changes to the constructor and you could always change this static method to call the factory later.